CursosAlbertoBasalo/qindel-clean_lead-23_02/labs/PRACTICE.md

   So that I can change my mind without losing money
 Scenario: Cancel an enrollment with valid inputs
   Given I am a participant
-  When I cancel an enrollment for activity "Yoga class" with date "2020-01-01", location "Ghent", price "10", age restriction "18+", capacity "10", quorum "5"
+  When I cancel an enrollment for activity "Yoga class" in status "pending" Then the enrollment is canceled
+Scenario: Not Cancel an enrollment with valid inputs Given I am a participant
-  Then the enrollment is canceled
+  When I cancel an enrollment for activity "Yoga class" in status "confirmed" Then the enrollment is not canceled

 Feature: Pay for an enrollment
   As a participant of a confirmed activity